nixlang-wiki/nixlang-wiki/nix/derivation.md

 > __attrNames d
 ```

 A derivation is a description of how nix will manage the store.
-The real work of building and installing software is handled by whatever script is being run with `builder`.  `builder` attribute can point to an executable for installing the software.
-Any arguments needed for run the `builder` executable can be passed in with the `args` attribute.
+The real work of building and installing software is handled by whatever script is being run with `builder`.
+The `builder` attribute can point to an executable for installing the software.
+Any arguments needed for run the `builder` executable can optionally be passed in with the `args` attribute.

 More attributes are documented in the [NixOS manual page for derivations](https://nixos.org/manual/nix/stable/language/derivations.html).
 Also documented is precisely how the builder is executed regarding the nix store, environment variables, and outputs.